 3 Bargain Blue Chips You Bought This Week

 Finally, what did super-investors Neil Woodford and Warren Buffett buy this week?
-We can't tell you that, but we can tell you the names of the shares they've been buying in the recent past -- and why they've been buying them.
+We can't tell you that, but we can tell you the names of the shares that they've been buying in the recent past -- and why they've been buying them.
 So download this free report to discover the shares that interest Neil Woodford right now, and this free report to learn the name of the British share that Warren Buffett has been buying recently.
 There's no obligation, and they can be in your inbox in seconds.

 Are you looking to profit as a long-term investor?
 "10 Steps To Making A Million In The Market" is the latest Motley Fool guide to help Britain invest.
 Better.
 We urge you to read the report today -- while it's still free and available.

 The article 3 Bargain Blue Chips You Bought This Week originally appeared on Fool.com.Malcolm holds shares in BP and Tesco, but has no disclosable interest in any other of the shares listed.
 The Motley Fool owns shares in Tesco.Motley Fool newsletter serviceshave recommended buying shares of Vodafone Group.
 The Motley Fool has adisclosure policy.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.Disclaimer: This TD Direct Investing list of Top Ten Buys should not be taken as a recommendation to buy any particular stock, and is simply an indication of the general buying trends amongst TD Direct Investing customers during the period stated.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.